 Model performance after transfer was determined for each model after being transferred to the validation sample in the other dataset, in the dataset group (Table 3).

 Table 3.
-Model transfer performance, i.e. performance when transferred to the other validation sample in the dataset group.
+Model transfer performance, i.e. performance when the model was applied to the other validation sample in the dataset group.
 Data are presented as point estimates with 95% uncertainty intervals (95% UI).